Dr. Michael Auer

 Winter Semester 2015/16

-As Junior Researcher in Residence he will proceed in his Habilitation on "Autonomy as an Occasion.
+As a Junior Researcher in Residence he will proceed in his Habilitation on "Autonomy as an Occasion.
 The Ode between literary and political Modernisms."
 This book length study investigates the intricate and conflictual relations obtaining between the lyric, aesthetics, and society since the 18th century by turning to a prominent exemplary case.
 During his stay at CAS he is also organizing a workshop on the specific modernity of Johann Gottlieb Klopstock's writings.

 - International Workshop – "'Sobald einst die Geschichte, / Was ihr obliegt, thut'.
 Klopstock und die Moderne"